LegReq/did-btcr2/chapters/CRUD-Operations.md

 that every did:btcr2 DID document contains at least one BTCR2 Beacon.
 Use [Algo 15.
 Create Singleton Beacon Service] to create a BTCR2 Beacon that can be updated independently.
 Or, use [Algo 16.
-Join Cohort and Establish Aggregate Beacon Service] to use aggregation; this allows any number of DIDs from any number of DID controllers to announce multiple participants’ updates in a single Bitcoin transaction.
+Join Cohort and Establish Aggregate Beacon Service] to use aggregation; this allows any number of DIDs from any number of DID controllers to aggregate their update announcements in a single Bitcoin transaction.

 #### Create a BTCR2 Update {.unnumbered .unlisted}